codee-com/open-catalog/Checks/PWR029/README.md

 of an array, but the integer increment introduces dependencies between the iterations of the loop that defeat performance optimization.

+### Actions

+Remove the integer increment statement from the loop body, updating the array references in the loop body and recalculating the index expressions correspondingly.

 ### Relevance

 Performance optimization best practices give recommendations regarding the